 The bed and bedding were from Land Of Nod.
 Nicole has quite the knack for stylish arrangements, so the collection of art and objects above Eleanor’s bed was no exception.
-My favorite is that says “Just Be Cool.”
+My favorite is the little banner that says “Just Be Cool.”
 I feel like our toddler could use that reminder every so often…

 Brandon and Nicole’s bedroom is cozy and warm, and kinda made me want to lay down and read a book.
 Luckily for them I resisted and continued taking photos instead.

 At the opposite end of the upstairs from Eleanor’s room is her brother August’s domain.
 He was actually playing in there, so I tried not to interrupt too much by shoving my lens in his face.
 After all, he had just met me about an hour before.
 So instead I captured some of the awesome details that make me want to shop where Nicole shops.
-How cool are those by a local crafter?
+How cool are those pixel fire flowers by a local crafter?